 - Bodily injury – in case a person gets injured while on your boat, this coverage will assist in footing the medical bill and legal expenses in line with the accident.

 - Collision – should your boat collide with another boat or property, this feature will take care of the cost of boat repairs or replacement.
 Usually, this is an optional feature, but if you’re renting a boat, the lessor might require that you buy a coverage.

 - Comprehensive coverage – this feature allows your insurer to cover repair costs if your craft sustains damage from perils outside collision – such as acts of nature (e.g., storms), fire, floods, theft, and even vandalism.

-- Medical Bills – should you get into an accident, this coverage will handle the medical expenses whether you, the boat owner or another party is found to be at fault.
-There are insurance policies that can extend the financial protection to cost of funeral expenses.
+- Medical Bills – should you get into an accident, this coverage will handle the medical expenses whether you, the boat owner, or another party is found to be at fault.
+There are insurance policies that can extend the financial protection to the cost of funeral expenses.

-- No insurance/Under-insured third party – if a third party involved in an accident causes damage to your boat or injury to you and he/she has no insurance or is “underinsured,” this particular coverage will take over to protect you.
+- No insurance/Under-insured third party – if a third party involved in an accident causes damage to your boat or injury to you and they have no insurance or are “underinsured,” this particular coverage will take over to protect you.

 Below is a attorney’s advice n the case you get injured on your boat:

 After knowing or confirming how important it is to get yourself boat insurance (even if you now know that boat insurance is not required in most states like Pennsylvania), at this point, let’s take note of some essential information about owning and operating a boat in this particular US state, the Keystone State.